MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 applies equally to the HTTPS RR which shares the same encoding, format, and high-level semantics.)

-The SVCB RR has two forms: AliasForm, which aliases a name to another name, and ServiceForm, which provides connection information bound to a service endpoint domain.
+The SVCB RR has two modes: AliasMode, which aliases a name to another name, and ServiceMode, which provides connection information bound to a service endpoint domain.
 Placing both forms in a single RR type allows clients to fetch the relevant information with a single query.

 The SVCB RR has two mandatory fields and one optional.
 The fields are:

-1. SvcFieldPriority: The priority of this record (relative to others, with lower values preferred).
-A value of 0 indicates AliasForm.
+1. SvcPriority: The priority of this record (relative to others, with lower values preferred).
+A value of 0 indicates AliasMode.
    (Described in {{pri}}.)
-2. SvcDomainName: The domain name of either the alias target (for AliasForm) or the alternative service endpoint (for ServiceForm).
+2. TargetName: The domain name of either the alias target (for AliasMode) or the alternative service endpoint (for ServiceMode).
-3. SvcFieldValue (optional): A list of key=value pairs describing the alternative service endpoint for the domain name specified in SvcDomainName (only used in ServiceForm and otherwise ignored).
+3. SvcParams (optional): A list of key=value pairs describing the alternative endpoint at
+   TargetName (only used in ServiceMode and otherwise ignored).
-   Described in {{svcfieldvalue}}.
+   Described in {{presentation}}.

 Cooperating DNS recursive resolvers will perform subsequent record resolution (for SVCB, A, and AAAA records) and return them in the